nosoop/SMExt-TFMaxSpeedDetour/README.md

 Originally written for a weapon overhaul project that adds a bunch of new speed modifying-behaviors, where applying attributes to change the speed would be cumbersome.

-[DHooks with detours][] currently has issues with returning floating point values; otherwise I'd probably be using that instead.
+~~[DHooks with detours][] currently has issues with returning floating point values; otherwise I'd probably be using that instead.~~  In the future, this extension will be replaced with a plugin based on DHooks; the previously mentioned issues are no longer true.

 Only tested and verified against Linux.